 Status: The Village of River Grove has maintained its membership in the West Cook County Solid Waste Agency (WCCSWA).
 The WCCSWA offers many beneficial recycling programs to its members, with no direct costs to the residents.
-The entire program including other member communities has yielded 230,000 lbs. of electronic waste in the past six months.
+The entire program including other member communities has yielded over 230,000 lbs. of electronic waste.
 Additionally, another opportunity to properly dispose of electronics is held at local area community college, Triton College twice yearly.
-Annual events hosted by the WCCSWA this year were Paint Recycling and Medication Waste Disposal.
-The Medication Waste Disposal yielded a quantity of 8 each 55 Gallon drums of waste!
-The Paint Recycling event was hosted in Oak Park, and data will be provided for next reporting period.
+The WCCSWA hosted an Annual National Prescription Drug Take Back Day in October of 2017.
+Illinois had 147 collection sites, with 44,081 pounds of medications collected.
 In the past, an annual Household Hazardous Waste event was held, which received over 3,000 vehicles who deposited waste.
 Unfortunately, due to funding cutbacks, the County has no longer been able to provide funding for this program.
 We look forward to the reinstatement of this program.
 In the meantime, a long term Hazardous Waste collection program is available in Naperville for the surrounding areas.